Georgios Machlelis: Eintracht Braunschweig

 During the 2013–14 Regionalliga season, Mahlelis played for the reserve side of Eintracht Braunschweig in Germany.

 Niki Volos & Platanias

-Mahlelis then joined Niki Volos for the 2014–15 Superleague Greece season.
+Mahlelis then joined Niki Volos for the 2014–15 Super League Greece season.
 On 23 August 2014 he made his debut in the Greek first-tier, in a 1–3 loss at Olympiacos F.C.
 On 30 January 2015 he signed a six months contract, with a possible year extension, with Super League club Platanias for an undisclosed fee.
-Unfortunately in his first game with the club against Asteras Tripoli, he faced an injury that kept him out of the squad for almost six months.
+Unfortunately in his first game with the club against Asteras Tripolis, he faced an injury that kept him out of the squad for almost six months.

 International career

 Greece U21

 Mahlelis was called up to the Greece U21 squad for the World Cup 2011 Qualifying game (8 September 2009) against England U21.